pesto-students/juntos-frontend/CONTRIBUTING.md

 - If an interface is specific only to the component, then the interface can be defined inside the component
 - If an interface can be used by multiple components, methods etc (eg: module specific interface, api related interfaces), define them inside `src/common/interface` folder

+### Styles

+- `src/components` will contain reusable UI component for eg. `Button`, `Input` etc.
+- If a style is specific only to the component, and cannot be used anywhere else, add it to `<ComponentName>.styles.ts` in the same folder as the component.
+- All css properties that require number as input should be in multiple of 4 and should be used from `src/common/constants/cssScale.ts`.